1. What is a record?

 You might be tempted to hang on to records permanently, especially if you’re storing them electronically.
 But, storing records you no longer need takes up space and makes it more difficult to find the records you need.

-Credit reports – Keep for a year, until you order your next free annual credit report.
+- Credit reports.
+Keep until you order your next free annual credit report.

-Home/car insurance – Keep until you get your next policy in the mail.
+- Home and car insurance policies.
+Keep until you get your next policy in the mail.

 After you’ve determined that you no longer need a record, it is very important that you permanently destroy it.
 Otherwise, you run the risk of identity theft.
 Crooks can “dumpster dive” or obtain used computers, looking for sensitive personal information.